 Sin La is the high mountain pass in Kumaon region of Uttarakhand.
 This pass is situated at an elevation of about 5495m and was an ancient trade route between India and Tibet.
 The level of difficulty at Sin La ranges between moderate to difficult.
 The trek for this high pass begins at Pithoragarh and covers Pangu, Sosa, Narayan Ashram, Sirkha, Gala, Budi, Gunji, Kutti and Jolinkong.

 Standing at an altitude of about 5608m, Mana Pass lies is in the territory of Nanda Devi Biosphere Reserve in Uttarakhand.
 Like Marsimik La, Mana Pass is closed for civilians and is used by the Indian military and ITBP to carry supplies.

 Charang Ghati pass is one of the most notable high mountain passes in Garhwal region of Uttarakhand.
 This pass, situated at an altitude of about 5242m above sea level, falls on the Kinnaur Kailash Parikrama.
-It connects Uttarakhand and Himachal Pradesh and offers splendid views of peaks in Kinnaur Kailash Range.
-The trail that leads to Charang Ghati Pass is equally beautiful with green meadows, foaming streams and cattle farms.
+It connects Uttarakhand and Himachal Pradesh and offers splendid views of Kinner Kailash Peaks.
+The trail that leads to Charang Valley Pass is equally beautiful with green meadows, foaming streams and cattle farms.

 Also known as Dinkia Pass, Dongkha Pass is situated at an altitude of 5486m above sea level.
 This pass is a bridge between the Sikkim and Tiber.
 Dongkha La is also an interesting trek and from here you can capture the scenic Tibetan plateau in the distance.
 This mountain pass is also near the famous Gurudongmar Lake.